s-earnest/resume/index.md

 `In-progress`

+`Scheduled 2025-04`

 <br>[Canadian Securities Course]( https://www.csi.ca/en/learning/courses/csc ){:target="_blank"}

 **About**
-<br>The Canadian Securities Course (CSC®) is the foundational financial services credential required to perform transactions in securities, mutual funds and alternative funds in many financial services positions.
+<br>This course is the foundational financial services credential required to perform transactions in securities, mutual funds and alternative funds in many financial services positions.

-This course will help learners fulfill CIRO and provincial regulatory requirements for baseline securities licensing as well as mutual funds sales, alternative mutual funds products, managed futures funds, exempt securities and labour-sponsored investment funds.
+This course is the essential for any provincial regulatory requirement for the baseline securities licensing as mutual funds sales.

-Take the first step towards attaining your investment representative or registered representative license.

 **What skills will you develop?**
 <br>Understand the Canadian financial services landscape
-Gain knowledge about various financial instruments such as equities, managed products, structured products, derivatives and more
+Gain knowledge about various financial instruments such as equities, managed products, structured products, derivatives.
-Accurately assess company, industry and market performance Attain a deeper knowledge of industry standards and codes of ethics Learn the skills, knowledge and tools to serve your clients better Meet proficiency requirements to deal in Alternative Mutual Funds
+Accurately assess company, industry and market performance.
+Attain a deeper knowledge of industry standards and codes of ethics.

+`Scheduled 2025-04`

 <br>[Conduct and Practices Handbook Course]( https://www.csi.ca/en/learning/courses/cph ){:target="_blank"}

 **About**
-<br>In a complex and evolving financial landscape, professionals must stay knowledgeable and compliant with the changing rules and regulations as laid out by the provincial securities administrators and the Canadian Investment Regulatory Organization (CIRO).
-The Conduct and Practices Handbook Course (CPH®) helps demystify the regulatory environment, providing you with a clear and current understanding of the rules, regulations, practices and ethics that will guide you through your career as an investment advisor or representative.
+<br>We are evolving in a complex financial landscape, which professionals must stay knowledgeable and compliant with the changing rules and regulations as laid out by the provincial securities administrators and the Canadian Investment Regulatory Organization (CIRO).
+This course helps demystify the regulatory environment, providing you with a clear and current understanding of the rules, regulations, practices and ethics that will guide you through your career as an investment advisor or representative.

 **What skills will you develop?**
-<br>Compliance with regulatory requirements including CIRO proficiency requirements
+<br>Compliance with regulatory requirements including CIRO proficiency requirements.
-Demonstrated commitment to ethical practice and decision making A keen understanding of standards of conduct
+Demonstrated commitment to ethical practice and decision making.
+A keen understanding of standards of conduct.
-Deeper knowledge of securities rules and legislation
+Deeper knowledge of securities rules and legislation.